7Wdev/SPYWARE---chrome-pass-grab/README.md

 Today's network isn't that safe, and an AntiVirus or any other program isn't enough to protect ourselves from those attackers on the internet.
 So I decided to make this simple tutorial to show you how attackers can fool you with a simple script.

-NOTE: Do not use this script illegally.
+#### NOTE: Do not use this script illegally.
 I am not responsible for your behaviors !

+#### Please remember that this script may be dangerous !
+Do NOT run it unless you are absolutely sure of what you are doing!
+It is to be used only for educational purposes (and I mean that!) !!!